 The Armenian Cultural Association of Maine was founded in 2003 by a group of Mainers who wished to preserve the history and culture of a unique branch of the Armenian diaspora.

 Maine's Armenian community is one of the oldest in America.
 The first immigrants arrived here in the late 19th century to escape growing persecution in Turkey.
-Dozens more would arrive by the time of the Armenian Genocide in 1915.
+Hundreds more would arrive by the time of the Armenian Genocide in 1915.
 Successive waves of new immigrants and their descendants now make Maine their home.

 For more on the history of Armenians in Maine, see our History page.